mshkrebtan/firefox-profile-indicator/README.md

 ![Screenshot](http://i.imgur.com/fvpAgRo.png)

+It's often appropriate to have [multiple browser profiles](https://developer.mozilla.org/en-US/docs/Mozilla/Multiple_Firefox_Profiles) set up for different uses.
+I use one for personal browsing and one for work so that I can maintain seperate bookmark bars and avoid signing in and out of services like Google, GitHub and Slack all the time.
+Using Firefox's [<code>-no-remote</code>](https://developer.mozilla.org/en-US/docs/Mozilla/Command_Line_Options#-no-remote) flag along with the profile switcher flag [<code>-P</code>](https://developer.mozilla.org/en-US/docs/Mozilla/Command_Line_Options#-ProfileManager_or_-P) you can have multiple instances of Firefox open at a time with different profiles running and now a way to quickly know which window you should be be browsing in.

 ## Usage
 If you clone/download this repository you can run the <code>indicate.py</code> script and it will walk you through specifying a profile, text and colour to use before copying the rules into your profile automatically.